spikeekips/mitum-doc/readthedocs/docs/network/designing-network.rst

 Designing Network
 ============================================================

-mitum is designed for general purpose blockchain.
+Mitum is designed for general purpose blockchain.
 To fill this requirement, policy and data of mitum can be configurable and manageable by practical way.
 The network designer will design his/her network in 2 parts:

 * Data
 * Policy